nuxt/devtools/README.md

 ### Edge Release Channel

-Similar to [Nuxt's Edge Channel](https://nuxt.com/docs/guide/going-further/edge-channel#opting-into-the-edge-channel), DevTools also offers an edge release channel, that automatically releases for every commit to `main` branch.
+Similar to [Nuxt's Nightly Channel](https://nuxt.com/docs/guide/going-further/nightly-release-channel#opting-into-the-edge-channel), DevTools also offers an edge release channel, that automatically releases for every commit to `main` branch.

 You can opt-in to the edge release channel by running: